LangMinNEU/CS5010_Project1_Min/Demonstration.md

 ### Why Good
 Module Pattern keeps logic hidden and restricts direct access, preventing unintended modifications. <br>
 Factory Pattern decouples object creation from implementation to avoid duplications, and it is easier to maintain. <br>
+Builder Pattern allows a complex object to be composed with multiple simpler elements, which is more flexible. <br>
 Repository Pattern simply centralizes data management and increases maintainability.